Kim Kardashian And Kanye West Headed For Divorce Due To Paris Robbery

 The latest Keeping Up With The Kardashians episode saw Kim Kardashian recalling a horrifying flashback of the Paris incident when West came home late from his concert one night.
 Interestingly, this incident seems like a culmination of everything that went wrong with their relationship since the Paris incident.

 “I totally freaked out,” Kim recalled.
 “He always comes up the back stairs.
 Like, I always know he comes out the stairs that go into my room.
-But he came up the front stairs and all I heard were his feet stomping up stairs.”
+But he came up the front stairs and all I heard were his feet stomping up the stairs.”

 “Like, at three in the morning, he came in and that’s the same time the robbery happened,” she continued.
 “After a concert he can’t hear that well, so I’m going, ‘Hello, hello!’
 Like, exactly what I did and he’s not responding to me cause he can’t hear me.”